-If a VCF file is given using the -v/-vcf option, then for each segment with a BAF value (i.e. where SNVs were available), allele-specific integer copy number values are inferred from the total copy number and BAF, and output in columns "cn1" and "cn2".
+If a VCF file is given using the -v/-vcf option, then for each segment containing SNVs in the VCF, an average b-allele frequency (BAF) within that segment is calculated, and output in the "baf" column.
+Allele-specific integer copy number values are then inferred from the total copy number and BAF, and output in columns "cn1" and "cn2".
 This calculation uses the same method as PSCBS: total copy number is multiplied by the BAF, and rounded to the nearest integer.